MdLeon-official/Cybersecurity-playground/WriteUps/Prompt Riddle/First.md

 ## Level 2 - Level 3
 After using `resources`, I saw there's a text file called readable.txt.
 So I used `open readable.txt` and saw that the whole content inside that txt file is reversed, but the password isn't.
 Then used `password <password>`

+## Level 3 - Level 4
+There's a mp3 file.
+So when you open that file it only says "testing testing testing....."
+So it might be the password.